HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Methodology Implementation Details

-\paragraph{Retrieval Tool Prompt.} To enable flexible and precise model filtering from the large-scale repository, in the main prompt, we instruct the LLM to utilize retrieval tools to accomplish model discovery.
-Our retrieval mechanism encompasses two primary categories: direct retrieval and metadata-based retrieval.
-In practical implementation, we employ language metadata retrieval and dataset metadata retrieval as the two metadata-based approaches.
+To enable flexible and precise model filtering from the large-scale repository while accounting for the inherent sparsity of repository metadata, we instruct the LLM to utilize a dual-stream retrieval mechanism in the main prompt.
+The system autonomously selects between two retrieval streams based on query analysis: direct stream and metadata stream.
 The LLM autonomously selects and combines these tools based on query analysis, enabling adaptive retrieval strategies.